mniederw/MnCommonPsToolLib/Readme.txt

 - Examples\*.ps1   : Examples to show some usages of this library.
                      All these files can simply be executed by doubleclicking them.

+- UnitTests\*.ps1  : Tests some main functions of this library.
+                     Is also contains the starter for script-analyser to check syntax of all ps1 files.
+                     All these files can simply be executed by doubleclicking them.

 - .gitignore       : File patterns, which files should be ignored for all git commands.

+- .github          : Github workflow configuration which runs on push all examples and unit tests by pwsh (powershell 7.2).